fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040Examples.md

 ## CBUS_empty_Pico_v2

 First attempt to modify v1 for the CANHAT.
+I have changed the INT pin to 22.

+This now runs and needs to be tested on a CBUS network.